Engineering

 Click here to learn more about the modes of instruction offered at Kaskaskia College.

-Kaskaskia College’s Associate of Engineering Science Degree (AES) provides students with the first two years of study toward a bachelor’s of science degree at a four-year college or university.
+Kaskaskia College's Associate of Engineering Science Degree (AES) provides students with the first two years of study toward a bachelor of science degree in engineering at a four-year college or university.
 Students take fundamental courses common to most engineering disciplines and continue their studies in specialized areas after transferring.
+Kaskaskia College has 2+2 transfer agreements in place with several surrounding universities in the region.

-Kaskaskia College’s Engineering program has a history of success.
-Most of our students excel at their transfer university and obtain lucrative careers after graduating.
+Kaskaskia College's Engineering Program has a history of success.
+Many of our students are awarded engineering scholarships at their transfer universities, assume leadership roles in student organizations, and obtain lucrative careers within their engineering discipline after graduation.

-Prospective students interested in engineering science should possess:
+Prospective students interested in engineering science should possess the following:

 - A high school diploma or high school equivalency